PrismarineJS/mineflayer/docs/api.md

 Edit these numbers to tweak gravity, jump speed, terminal velocity, etc.
 Do this at your own risk.

+#### bot.elytraFlying

+Whether or not the bot is elytra flying.

+#### bot.fireworkRocketDuration

+How many physics ticks worth of firework rocket boost are left.

 #### bot.simpleClick.leftMouse (slot)